vijaybaliah/wlu/README.md

 ## Deployment Steps

-After pushing your changes to git, run the below command
+After pushing your changes to git `release` branch and run the below command

 ```
 theme deploy --env=production